sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982325 - Iruki-Waraki.md

 ```
   0: 0x0823 [0x1D] PRINT_EVENT_MESSAGE(message_id=5952*)
     → "What are you still doing here?
 The thief is in Nashmau, right?
-I went through a lot to set up that teahouse, so you better make sure the thief gets there!\u007F1\u0000\u0007"
+I went through a lot to set up that teahouse, so you better make sure the thief gets there!"
   1: 0x0826 [0x23] WAIT_FOR_DIALOG_INTERACTION
   2: 0x0827 [0x21] END_EVENT
   3: 0x0828 [0x00] END_REQSTACK()